Chapter 5 : Partners

 At this, everyone nervously glanced around the classroom.
 It seemed that old habits dies hard as everyone seemed to have sat with people from their own house.
 At Professor Haven's word, we all grimaced slightly, knowing what was to come.

-‘You will be sitting in alphabetical order.
+'You will be sitting in alphabetical order.
 The seats that I put you in will be your seats for the rest of the year.
 The partner that you are assigned will also be your partner for the remainder of the year.
-You will have to work closely with them this year, if you wish to gain a high mark in your NEWTS.’
+Potion making is a complex art and one that will often require collaboration with other.
+As such you will be working closely with your partner, working together to make various potions.
+If you wish to gain a high level in your NEWTS you will need to learn to communicate effectively with your partner.

-Professor Haven started to read through the register and assign seats to everyone.
+Professor Haven summoned a register and started to read through it, beginning with Hannah Abbott, assigning her a seat at the front of the class.
 I quickly did the maths in my head let out a small groan as I realised who my partner would be.
-I barely had time to adjust to the idea when Professor Haven called out my name and pointed to a seat near to the front of the classroom.
-I began to gather my books together when she said my partner’s name.
+I barely had time to adjust to the idea when Professor Haven called out my name and pointed to a seat near to the front of the classroom, at the opposite side from Hannah.
+I began to gather my books together when she said my partner's name.

 I closed my eyes and heard Ron give a loud scoff.
 I turned around to shoot a glare at him, before walking over to my new seat.
-I didn’t miss the fact that he gave me a thumbs up with a look of smug happiness on his face.
-I was sorely tempted to make a gesture with my hand, but unfortunately my hands were both full.
+I didn't miss the fact that he gave me a thumbs up with a look of smug happiness on his face.
+I was sorely tempted to make a gesture with my hand, but unfortunately my hands were both full with my books and bags.
 It was probably just as well, as Professor Haven was standing a mere few feet away from me.
-Probably not the first impression I should be making.
+Probably not the best way to make a good first impression with a new teacher.

 While I had been busy scowling at Ron, Malfoy had been quicker at gathering his things together, as he was already sitting at the seat nearest the wall, the better seat of course; his arm casually resting on the table, his eyes firmly fixed on the front of the class.